Qualcomm shares a practical, compelling vision for 5G’s first 5 years

 Eventually, real 6G planning

-“Here we have a slide with the number 6G on it,” said Qualcomm’s John Smee, “and we debated even internally, should we have a slide with 6G on it?
-Well, the point is, what we want you to understand is that there’s a whole decade of evolution in 5G… There’s a huge roadmap ahead to that continued evolution.”
+“Here we have a slide with the number 6G on it,” said Qualcomm vice president of engineering John Smee, “and we debated even internally, should we have a slide with 6G on it?
+Well, the point is, what we want you to understand is that there’s a whole decade of evolution in 5G … There’s a huge roadmap ahead to that continued evolution.”

 The roadmap includes the “first half of 5G” — 3GPP standard releases 15, 16, and 17, which should take us through 2023 or 2024 — followed by releases 18, 19, and 20 as the “second half of 5G” that will take place over the subsequent five years.
-Realistically, 6G isn’t coming any time soon.
+Realistically, 6G isn’t coming anytime soon.
 As Smee put it,

 So there’s a lot to look forward to over the next decade of 5G, and even the next two years will bring some major developments in speed, reliability, and the types of devices with 5G connectivity.
-It’s refreshing to see a technology company sharing such a long-term development roadmap, as well as a quantifiable track record of prior accomplishments, as they collectively make the company’s ambitious vision feel a lot more tangible and achievable.
+It’s refreshing to see a technology company sharing such a long-term development roadmap, as well as a quantifiable track record of prior accomplishments — they collectively make the company’s ambitious vision feel a lot more tangible and achievable.